nyxxxie/serenity/CONTRIBUTING.md

 able to imagine a use case for it that necessitates its addition.
 This is especially true when such decisions complicate the api for new users.

+When submitting a feature, please ensure all tests pass and pylint doesn't complain about anything.
+You'll have to fix those things anyways when they don't pass for your reviewer anyways, so may as well do it sooner rather than later!

 ## Pull requests
 If you want to contribute code, use pull requests.
 Pull requests should be used to make others aware of your work on a code change or to ask for feedback